krishnan-mani/acCRRedit/HOW-TO.md

 - Step 3: Provision the EC2 fleet to generate files and put them into the 'source' S3 bucket

-Template and example parameters are in [02-replicate-from-bucket](stacks/02-replicate-from-bucket)
+Template and example parameters are in [03-put-files-in-s3](stacks/03-put-files-in-s3)

 - Step 4: Cleanup

 You can delete the stack that was provisioned to create a fleet of EC2 instances to generate the files

-Step 5: Monitor the progress of S3 CRR.
+- Step 5: Monitor the progress of S3 CRR.

 Costs incurred
 ====

-- Run a fleet of EC2 instances for a short duration (typically 30 minutes)
+- Running a fleet of EC2 instances for a short duration (typically 30 minutes)
 - S3 CRR data transfer
 - S3 storage